MicrosoftDocs/power-automate-docs/articles/desktop-flows/console.md

 ### Disabling the user feedback functionality

-As a Power Platform admin you can prevent users from sending feedback to Microsoft by disabling the **disableSurveyFeedback** tenant setting.
+As a Power Platform admin you can prevent users from sending feedback to Microsoft by disabling the **disableSurveyFeedback** tenant setting using PowerShell.
 More information:

 - [List tenant settings (preview)](/powershell/module/microsoft.powerapps.administration.powershell/set-tenantsettings)
 - [Set TenantSettings](/powershell/module/microsoft.powerapps.administration.powershell/set-tenantsettings)

 ### Data subject rights requests on user feedback

-Tenant administrators can view, export, and delete the feedback from users by signing in to the [Microsoft 365 admin center](https://admin.microsoft.com/adminportal/home?#/homepage), and then selecting **Health** > **Product feedback**.
+Tenant administrators can view, export, and delete the feedback from users by signing in to the [Microsoft 365 admin center](https://admin.microsoft.com/adminportal/home?#/homepage), and then select **Health** > **Product feedback**.

 ### See also